-By thinking global we can take on international tax-avoiders and encourage sustainable development around the world.
+By thinking global we can take on international tax-avoiders and support a more ethical approach to banking around the world

 Latest Posts on Think Global, Act Local, Get Equal

 Catch up with Fair Tax Councils-Over 30 people participated in an online event on Fair Tax Councils on 27th June 2020, organised by Central England Quakers Peace Committee and Peace Hub.
 John Sheldon chaired the event and introduced our speakers.
 David Haslam (Church Action for Tax Justice) set the context on tax justice and inequality in the UK and worldwide.Mary […]

 Act Local: Support Independent Businesses-As part of our theme Think Global, Act Local, Get Equal we’ve highlighted the ways that large banks and multi-national companies help to maintain a system that concentrates money in the hands of the rich, including by using tax-havens.
 But what’s the alternative?
 To support local, independent businesses!
 There are many local businesses in Birmingham, […]

 What is Tax Justice?-Image: Protest against tax cuts for the rich, in Columbus, OH in 2017.
 Becker1999 from Grove City, OH / CC BY Paying tax doesn’t sound very exciting.
 But taxes help maintain a functioning economy that pays for schools and hospitals and roads and lots of other things we all use and value.
 Taxes can also […]